 1.0 INTRODUCTION

 The food, pharmaceutical, and cosmetics businesses use leaves, one of the plant's biggest organs for accumulating bioactive substances, to make their goods (Kumar et al., 2021).
 One of the most valuable tropical organic products, papaya is thought to include beta-carotene, protein, carbohydrates, vitamins, and minerals (Anjana et al., 2018).
 Antioxidants such as flavonoids and polyphenols abound in papaya leaves.
 These substances lessen the chance of developing chronic illnesses and fight oxidative stress.
 (Akbari et al., 2022).
 In India, there are four species belonging to the genus Carica linn., the most popular and commonly farmed of which is Carica papaya linn.
 The range of typical height is 5 to 10 meters.
 Up to the top stem, the plant's leaves are arranged in a spiral.
-Typically, leaves have an oval shape and range in diameter from 20 to 28 inches and has been used traditionally for the treatment of different ailments including diabetes, anaemia, organ damage and others (Wadekar et al., 2021; Iloanya et al., 2021a, Ezeigwe et al., 2025; Achara et al., 2025).
+Typically, leaves have an oval shape and range in diameter from 20 to 28 inches and has been used traditionally for the treatment of different ailments including diabetes, anemia, organ damage and others (Wadekar et al., 2021; Iloanya et al., 2021a, Ezeigwe et al., 2025; Achara et al., 2025).

-In Nigeria, traditional medical practitioners use C. papaya leaves to manage diabetes; in Cameroon, they mix it with other herbs to treat fungal infections and malaria; and Australian aboriginal people report using leaf decoctions as an anticancer therapy (Sharma et al., 2020).
+In Nigeria, traditional medical practitioners use C. papaya leaves to manage diabetes; in Cameroon, they mix it with other herbs to treat fungal infections and malaria and Australian aboriginal people report using leaf decoctions as an anticancer therapy (Sharma et al., 2020).
 The papaya (papain) skin's enzymes may also have skin-brightening properties.
 Frequent use can aid in lessening the visibility of uneven skin tone, hyperpigmentation, and dark patches (Nduyu, 2020).
 Alara et al., (2022) research findings indicate that papaya leaves contain significant amounts of glycosides, flavonoids, alkaloids, saponins, phenolic compounds, amino acids, lipids, carbohydrates, enzymes, vitamins, and minerals.

 Leaf juice of Carica papaya studies has shown potency in anticancer (Sharma et al., 2020), anti-inflammatory (Singh et al., 2020) antimicrobial (Callixte et al., 2020), anti-sickling properties (Adetayo et al., 2020), nephron protective (Gautam et al., 2021), hepatoprotective (Abdel-Halimet et al., 2020), hypoglycaemic, and hypolipidemic effects (Agada et al., 2020) against toxins in the human system.
 There are other several medicinal plants that are potent in handling one ailment or the other due to their phytochemical and nutritional compositions such as Chromolaena odorata (Achara et al., 2025b) Mistletoe leaves (Enemchukwu et al., 2021), Abrus precatorius leaves (Iloanya et al., 2021b), Ficus capensis (Ani et al., 2024).
 Antioxidants are the compounds in charge of scavenging free radicals and protecting our bodies from a wide range of diseases associated with free radicals.
 The method includes an oxidative process that is initiated, propagated, and finished by the use of free radicals.
 Production of antioxidants is possible both naturally in numerous foods and within the body (Alam et al., 2020).